4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 - **Digital Vs Traditional Marketing**
 	- **Boost Brand Awareness**: Internet users make purchase decisions and seek info thru the internet.
 Branded media allows target audience to be more aware of your digital presence
 	- **Supports Accuracy**: Difficult to change/add information on traditional media, can also be obsolete by the time it reaches the target audience.
 Digital provides scalability and quick edit responses
 	- **Sparks social interaction**: Optimal way to build/nurture a community around a brand.
+Allows brands to connect/build relationships w customers.
+	- **Aids productivity**: Information is easier to access and work with digitally especially on remote locations.
 	- `Extra points from GPT`
 	- **Reach:**
 	    - Digital Marketing: Global reach through the internet.